-Spend a semester under the Australian sun and enjoy the beautiful landscape of Australia's East coast.
+Spend a semester under the sun and enjoy the picturesque landscapes of Australia's east coast.

 University-specific additional requirements

 One academic reference required - see the Eligibility section below.

 Please note that no reference is needed for online exchange applications.

 Please note there are two online study options at Newcastle: Take1 and standard online exchange.

 When submitting your RAISA application, please write in your Statement of Purpose if you are applying for a standard online exchange or Take1.
 For Take1, please also indicate which semester you are applying for.